-Gary D. Burnison in ( than a Cl a V rior to a Change Control or More 12 Months after nange in Control and Termination //thout Cause or th Good Reason a i V hin 12 Months ofter a Change on Control and Termination Vithout Cause or With Good Reason(1) Death or Disability Equity/ECAP (excluding performance shares) \$ 781,235 \$ 1,616,228 \$ 1,616,228 Performance Shares 5,739,871 (2) 6,061,352 6,036,403 Base Salary 1,365,000 1,820,000 n/a Bonus 2,275,000 2,730,000 910,000 Health Benefits 35,742 47,656 71,484 (3) Total \$ 10,196,848 \$ 12,275,236 \$ 8,634,115
+or to a Change

+ontrol or More in 12 Months

+2 Months after fter a Change

+a Char nge in Control ir n Control and

+an d Termination Termination

+Wit nout Cause or With out Cause or Death or

+Gary D. Burnison With Good Reason With 0 Good Reason Disability

+Equity/ECAP (excluding performance-based shares) \$ 707,940 \$ 2,336,461 \$ 2,336,461

+Performance-Based Shares (1) 7,269,619 7,997,807 9,033,379

+Base Salary 1,365,000 1,820,000

+Bonus 2,632,630 2,730,000 910,000

+Health Benefits 45,813 61,084 91,625 (2)

+TOTAL \$ 12,021,002 \$ 14,945,352 \$ 12,371,465

-- At the end of fiscal 2015, upon a termination without cause by the Company or with good reason by Mr. Burnison within 12 months after a change in control, Mr. Burnison was entitled to (i) a pro rata award (based on the portion of the performance periods that elapsed prior to the date of the change in control) of performance shares based on the Company's actual results (or, for performance shares granted on or after July 25, 2014, based on the greater of the Company's actual performance and target performance) and (ii) a pro rata award (based on the portion of the performance periods after the date of the change in control) of market and performance shares assuming the Company met applicable targets.
-For the calculations above, with respect to Relative TSR Units for which the vesting period was still ongoing as of the end of fiscal 2015, it was assumed that the Company achieved target performance.
-For the calculations above, with respect to LTI/FS Units for which the vesting period was still ongoing as of the end of fiscal 2015, actual performance was used with respect to the period prior to April 30, 2015 and target performance was used for the period following April 30, 2015.
-With respect to Mr. Burnison's grant of Relative TSR Units for which the measurement period ended on April 30, 2015 (and vested on July 11, 2015), actual results were used in the calculations. - With respect to Mr. Burnison's grant of performance shares for which the measurement period ended on April 30, 2015, the measurement period was assumed to have concluded prior to his termination for purposes of the table. - Where Mr. Burnison or his dependents are entitled to COBRA for as long as COBRA is available, we have assumed entitlement to 36 months of COBRA as that is the maximum length of time for which such benefits may be available.
+- (1) For the calculations above, if performance shares would vest based on actual Company performance, to the extent the applicable vesting period was still ongoing as of the end of fiscal 2017, it was assumed that the Company achieved target performance.
+With respect to Mr. Burnison's grants of performance shares for which the measurement period ended on April 30, 2017 (and vested on July 25, 2017), actual results were used in the calculations.
+With respect to Mr. Burnison's grant of performance shares for which the measurement period ended on April 30, 2017, the measurement period was assumed to have concluded prior to his termination for purposes of the table. - (2) Where Mr. Burnison or his dependents are entitled to COBRA for as long as COBRA is available, we have assumed entitlement to 36 months of COBRA as that is the maximum length of time for which such benefits may be available.

 Robert P. Rozek.
-Under the Rozek Employment Agreement, if Mr. Rozek's employment terminates due to death or disability, then we will pay him, or his legal representatives: (1) all accrued compensation as of the date of termination; (2) all outstanding stock options, other equity-type incentives (excluding performance shares and benefits under the ECAP) will fully vest; (3) a pro rata portion of his target annual cash incentive award for the fiscal year in which his employment is terminated; (4) the number of performance shares that would have been earned if he had served the Company for the entire performance period and the target performance had been achieved; and (5) reimbursement of COBRA coverage premiums for him and his dependents for as long as such coverage is available under COBRA.
+Under the Rozek Employment Agreement, if Mr. Rozek's employment terminates due to death or disability, then he, or his legal representatives, would receive: (1) all accrued compensation as of the date of termination; (2) full vesting of all outstanding stock options, other equity-type incentives (excluding performance shares and benefits under the ECAP, if any); (3) a pro rata portion of his target annual cash incentive award for the fiscal year in which his employment is terminated; (4) the number of performance shares that would have been earned if he had served the Company for the entire performance period and the target performance had been achieved (provided, however, that with respect to Mr. Rozek's Synergy RSUs, he would receive the number of shares actually earned in the performance over the entire performance period and interim measurement period); and (5) reimbursement of COBRA coverage premiums for him and his dependents for as long as such coverage is available under COBRA.

-If we terminate Mr. Rozek's employment for cause or he voluntarily terminates his employment without good reason, then we will pay him accrued compensation through the date of termination
+If we terminate Mr. Rozek's employment for cause or he voluntarily terminates his employment without good reason, then we will pay him accrued compensation through the date of termination.